 California Emergency Management Agency (Cal EMA) describes how one of the most essential elements of being prepared for any emergency is having an emergency preparedness kit.

-Homeowners Checklist – How to Make Your Home Fire Safe
+Homeowners Checklist – How to Make Your Home Fire Safe (PDF)

 A brochure about how to make the inside and outside of your home safe by the California Department of Forestry and Fire Protection at www.fire.ca.gov.

 Ready San Diego – Make a Family Disaster Plan